nexiality/documentation/release/nexial-core-v1.2.changelog.md

 - fixed Nexial email notification so that email settings can be configured either System properties (i.e. `-D`), `project.properties` or data sheets.
 - Nexial Setup now ready for use.
 Checks dos. for usage details.
+- [User Configuration Setup](../userguide/BatchFiles): Provision for the user to have their own configuration setup.

 #### Nexial Expression
 - allow for "tight-space" expression with no spaces between `[..]` and `=>` and the subsequent operations.